 We know that there is not one way to run.
 Each runner’s posture is slightly different at landing and throughout the running step.
 This is because every runner’s anatomy is unique.
 Because of our unique anatomy, each one of us has a path of least resistance in our joints, which we call the habitual motion path.
 We believe that a shoe should promote movement along this habitual motion path to minimise unwanted deviations that lead to increased loading on the joints.
 We also believe that focus should be on keeping the knee ¬— not just the foot — in its habitual motion path since this is where most running injuries happen.

 Run Signature is about guidance, not correction.
 We’re not here to fix your running style — there’s no wrong way to run.
 Instead, identifying your Run Signature stabilises your stride.
-This helps prevent injury and provides the best possible run experience for you.
+This new technology for running shoes helps prevent injury and provides the best possible run experience for you.

 Have you ever wondered how running shoes are made?
 When we concept, create and build our shoes, we start with the runner first.
 We’ve talked with thousands of runners around the world to understand what they want on the run.
 We call these findings runner insights.
 We rely on real runner feedback to determine fit, function and design of our future products.